maxanes/Feature-Extraction-Workflow-for-Target-Mutation-Selection/README.md

 Tumor and normal bam files of queried sample

 ### Provided here
-* workflow.py which is for a one-time run to create necessary files (NormalDB and interval.file) for running sample workflow.py
+* bash script which is for a one-time run to create necessary files (NormalDB and interval.file) for running sample workflow.py
 * workflow.py for creating output for the queried sample

 ## Quick start